 Robotium is a “Black-Box” testing tool that simulates and automates user interaction such as clicking, touching, entering text and any other gesture which is possible on a touch device.
-It is a test structure which was created to ease the writing of powerful and robust automatic black-box test cases for Android applications.
+It is a test structure that was created to ease the writing of powerful and robust automatic black-box test cases for Android applications.
 With its support, developers who create test cases can write system, function, and acceptance test scenarios, covering multiple Android activities.
 It provides full support for Activities, Dialogs and Context Menus.
 Robotium is an open-source tool, so it can be used by individuals as well as Enterprises.
 Execution of tests could either be done on a real device or on the Android simulator (AVD – Android Virtual Device).
 It is built on the Java and the JUnit test structure.
 Robotium can be used for testing the applications where the source code is available and also the applications where only the apk is available.
 Robotium extends the Android test framework so as to make it simpler to write tests.
 For testing with Robotium, the main class is Solo.

 How to create a Robotium Project?

 1. Before creating a Robotium Project, the prerequisites are:

 a) Download and Install JAVA.

 b) Download ADT bundle.

 2. To create a project, the first step is to Open eclipse which contains your android application that is to be tested.

 3. Right-click on the android project – Go to Android Tools and click on the new Test project.

 4. Enter the Test project name and click on the Next button.

 5. The Application under test is to be selected as the target.